reimagined/resolve/packages/core/redux/README.md

 ### `connectViewModel`

-A higher-order component (HOC), used to automatically subscribe/unsubscribe to/from View Model updates, and access the aggregate commands by `aggregateIds`.
+A higher-order component (HOC), used to automatically subscribe/unsubscribe to/from View Model updates, and access the aggregate aggregate by `aggregateIds`.

 ```js
 import { connect } from 'react-redux'